chaos-lang/chaos-lang.org/website/docs/17_spells.md

 ### Can my spell depend on other spells?

-Yes.
+If it's not a Chaos C extension then the answer is yes.
 You can specifiy dependencies in your `occultist.json` file like this:

 ```text
 {